 As a result, I don’t get much running done.

 Waiting for inspiration is a pretty poor strategy if you want to be regular about anything, whether it’s your running or your writing.
 Neither, at their core, is a discreet act, a singular deed that you do every now and then.
 Rather, each is a practice, a work you do consistently, not because you’re dripping with desire to do it, or because it feels especially good to do it, but because it’s time to do it.
 And because the things we want from our practice—book contracts, tenure, a body like Serena Williams—these things aren’t the result of an occasional quick sprint or a few pages of notes.
 They only come from a relentless commitment to showing up, each day.
-Even when you didn’t get quite through all the reading for today’s class.
-Even though every time you sit down to work, someone pops their head into your office; or worse yet, you sit down to work and another to-do pops into your head.
+Even though you didn’t get quite through all the reading for today’s class.
+Even though, every time you sit down to work, someone pops their head into your office; or worse yet, you sit down to work and another to-do pops into your head.
 Even though, even though, even though.

 If I asked you to write down what groceries you need for tonight’s dinner, for example, you’d probably have no problem, because it’s “just” a list.
 Writing is pretty easy to do as long as you know what you want to say, have a clear idea of how to write it down so it makes sense, and aren’t much worried about the consequences if it’s not perfect.

 The problem, of course, is that those conditions rarely exist with the kind of writing academics do.
-Once the constraints start to get a little tougher, then writing gets harder too.
+And once the constraints start to get a little tougher, then writing gets harder too.
 So, if I ask you to craft an email to your department chair explaining why you don’t want to serve on the search committee for a hire in your subfield, you could do it, but it’d be a little harder than the grocery list.
-The constraint is that you don’t want to seem like a slacker, but you also don’t want to behave like a sycophant.
+The constraint is that you don’t want to seem like a slacker, but you also don't want to be a pushover.
 So you’ve got to strike a balance between the two.
 That piece of writing will take longer than the grocery list, but chances are after you’ve figured out your strategy, you can polish it off in minutes.

 If I ask you, however, to write in two sentences what your book is really about, well, now we’re talking serious constraint.
 First, I’m asking for an economy of words that you can only achieve if you know exactly what your argument is.
 But when you’re writing, it’s both appropriate and possible that you’ll have no idea what your argument is.
 Or maybe you do have an idea, but every time you try to get it out, it gets all twisted up in your head, and you end up feeling more scared and confused and frustrated than before you began.
 And let me tell you something else: you’re not alone if you know exactly what you want to say, but are terrified by the thought of putting it on a piece of paper, where someone might actually see it...and figure everything that’s wrong with it.